 The fearsome reputation of sharks is actually undeserved.
 Although they are responsible for one to a few fatalities each year, that’s a number that crumbles when compared to other animals.
 That being said, it’s good to be conscious of the fact that any coastal water in Australia is home to sharks.
 There are three species that are responsible for nearly all attacks – the infamous great white shark, the tiger shark and the bull shark, the last one being the most dangerous by far.
 You’re advised not to swim in murky and unclear waters where you can be mistaken for the sharks’ natural prey.

-While sharks strike fear into many people, other more adventure-minded (or thrill-seeking) visitors can go shark cage diving and get as close as possible to these masters of the ocean.
+While sharks strike fear in many people, other more adventure-minded (or thrill-seeking) visitors can go shark cage diving and get as close as possible to these masters of the ocean.
 A great place to do that is Port Lincoln in South Australia, where the waters are inhabited by one of the largest concentrations of great white sharks in the world.

 Crocodiles